danieleds/interval-match/README.md

 ## Introduction

-Intervals are objects which define their position and their payload.
+Intervals are objects which define their position and a payload.
 For example, this is an interval:

 ```js
 {